pf4d/cslvr/README.md

 http://cas.umt.edu/feismd/

-Please note that this is old and some descriptions may have changed for this fork of VarGlaS (previously called UM-FEISM).
+Please note that this is old and some descriptions may have changed for my fork of VarGlaS (previously called UM-FEISM).

 Test your installation py entering in an ``ipython`` terminal